sirno/misosoup/README.md

 required for growth of a strain (or species) of interest, that we refer to as the focal strain.

-As input `misosoup` takes a set of genome-scale metabolic models, one for each strain (species) that will be considered as potential community members.
+As input `misosoup` takes a set of genome-scale metabolic models; one for each strain (species) that will be considered as potential community members.
 The tool will then execute a series of constraint-based optimizations to find minimal communities.
 For the computation of the solutions metabolic steady-state